Youhanabad

-Youhanabad is an area in Lahore, Pakistan.
-It is the largest majority Christian area in the city.
-A 2006 report put the number of inhabitants at 200,000, while it was reported by DAWN in 2015 that the area was home to at least 100,000 Christians.
+Youhanabad is a residential neighbourhood in Nishtar Town within Lahore, Pakistan.

+It is the largest majority Christian area in the city of Lahore.

+A 2006 report put the number of inhabitants at 200,000, while it was reported by DAWN newspaper in 2015 that the area was home to at least 100,000 Christians.

 Two churches were attacked on 15 March 2015, a Sunday, by suicide bombers.
-At least 15 people, including two policemen, were killed and 78 injured, 30 of them critically.
+At least 15 people, including two policemen, were killed and 78 injured, 30 of them critically but Akash Bashir sacrificed his life and bravely fought against a suicide bomber, saving 1500 people in a church.
+Recently, Pope Francis named him a "Servant of God" for the great sacrifice he made in saving innocent human lives from this brutal terrorist attack.
 The militant Islamist group Jamaat-ul-Ahrar said they were behind the attacks.
-An enraged Christian mob killed two Muslims, in an instance of Street Vigilantism, and later it was revealed that the two Muslims were innocent though eyewitnesses claim the individuals were involved in the attack.
-Later, many Christians were arrested.
+An enraged Christian mob killed two Muslims, in an instance of street vigilantism, and later it was revealed that the two Muslims were innocent though eyewitnesses claim the individuals were involved in the attack.
+Later, 40 Christians were arrested and 2 were killed by Punjab police torture.
+After that, Punjab police started to raid Christian houses to arrest more people, and Youhanabad had almost become a devastated zone.

+Youhanabad was named in 1970 after the name of a boy Youhana son of a well-known Landlord Palous Massih.
+Palous had owned almost half of the area and the remaining was owned by many Anglo-Indians.